Mexicajun1605/Sams_BlogDown/content/CV.md

 2015: Associates Degree in General Studies
 Hinds Community College, Raymond, MS

 **Employment:**
+2023: Portuguese Instructor
+New Mexico State University, Las Cruces, NM
+My responsibilities as a Portuguese Instructor include both writing and teaching lesson plans, grading classwork and tests, and facilitating language learning.

 2023: Data Analyst
 La Clinica de Familia, Las Cruces, NM
 While working as a Data Analyst, I was required to use advanced skills in data analysis and visualization using spreadsheets and SQL.
 Other responsibilities I had included compiling compliance reports for the Federal Government.

-2022: Adjunct Spanish Instructor
+2022: Spanish Instructor
 New Mexico State University, Las Cruces, NM
-My responsibilities as an adjunct Spanish Instructor include both writing and teaching lesson plans, grading classwork and tests, and facilitating classroom learning, both online and f2f.
+My responsibilities as a Spanish Instructor include both writing and teaching lesson plans, grading classwork and tests, and facilitating classroom learning, both online and f2f.
 I also tutor and work in the Spanish conversation lab for more individual attention with students._